fandres70/datasciencecoursera-1/README.md

 Code Book
 ---------

-The "X" files contained 561 features from analysis of the Samsung data for 30 subjects and 6 activites.
+The "X" files contained 561 features from analysis of the Samsung data for 30 subjects and 6 activities.
 The 30 subjects were divided into **test* and **train** subsets in the original data.

 The **combined.data** object contained three labels and these 561 features for all 30 subjects and 6 activities.